gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Separated Illegal Guides/Illegal Mobs Guide.md

 **Mod:** Requires a Mod from "Mods & Extra Files" that can let you either play the version or obtain certain unobtainables
 <br>
 _____________________________________________________________________________________________________________________________________

+**Alpha 1.2.0**
+- Zombie Pigmen and skeletons appear to hold their weapons but it is all visual, updating these two mobs past 1.3 will turn them into weaponless weaponless mobs